Lucasbte/GWSSL2025/README.md

 ABSTRACT

-The acoustic localization of wildlife can provide valuable eco- logical and conservation information.
+The acoustic localization of wildlife can provide valuable ecological and conservation information.
 However, achieving an accurate acoustic source location within a defined area remains challenging due to the complexities of real-life (synchronized) landscape passive acoustic monitoring.
 This work presents a multilateration methodology to esti-